DCC-Lab/PyHardwareLibrary/README-Communication-ports.md

 4. Analyze answer and determine the information hidden in it.
 Deal with units, floating point numbers, scientific notation, text
 5. Deal with errors when a command does not respond as expected.

 Especially with lab equipment, very often we will have a pattern that looks like: 1.
 Send text command 2.
-Analyze text reply 3. extract a number (e.g., a power value for instance).
+Analyze text reply 3. extract a number (e.g., a power value for instance), and really 4. this is with any type of device (old-style serial, USB, GPIB, Ethernet, etc...)

 ## The problems to solve

 1. Managing ports is a hardware issue that should be of minor interest to us
-2. Managing the dialog with the devices must be robust and general to avoid always coding very specific methods for analyzing the text
+2. Managing the dialog with the devices must be robust and general enough to avoid always going through the same strategies to analyze the reply.